dsoumay/photon/content/en/docs/user-guide/a_b_partition_overview/configuring-ab-partition.md

 weight: 2
 ---

-You need to enable and configure the A/B partition system to use it for Photon OS updates and modifications.
+You need to create a shadow partition set and configure the A/B partition system to use it for Photon OS updates and modifications.

 To use the A/B partition system, ensure the following prerequisites:

 - If you boot with BIOS, only a root filesystem pair is needed.
 If you boot with UEFI, an EFI partition pair is also needed.

-- In the kickstart configuration file, when you create a partition, set the value of the `ab` parameter as `true` to create a shadow partition of the user-defined partition.
+- In the kickstart configuration file, when you create a partition, set the value of the `ab` parameter as `true` to create a shadow partition set of the user-defined partition set.

 	To know more about the kickstart configuration, see the following page: [Kickstart Support in Photon OS](https://vmware.github.io/photon/docs/user-guide/working-with-kickstart/)